 The Assignment activity in FLO allows teachers to collect work from students, review it and provide feedback, including grades.
 The work students submit is visible only to the teacher, not to other students, unless a group assignment is set up (see link

 below).
 For students, the assignment activity is generally referred to as the assignment dropbox, as this is where they upload their file/s for marking.

-All student assignments generated in electronic form should be submitted by the student and returned to the student electronically (Flinders University principle).
+All student assignments generated in electronic form should be submitted by the student and returned to the student electronically (see assessment policy).

 How do you set up your assignment to reflect the feedback method/s you want to use?
-When reviewing assignments, teachers can leave feedback comments and upload files such as marked-up student submissions, documents with comments or spoken audio feedback (if marking in PDF format offline).
+When reviewing assignments, teachers can leave feedback comments (including short audio / video files using Kaltura) and upload files such as marked-up student submissions, documents with comments or spoken audio feedback (if marking in Word / PDF format offline).

 Once you have set up the assignment, ask your local eLearning support team to check it for you (especially if this is the first time you have set up this activity, or if you are trying

 a new approach to assignments).
 It is best to amend mistakes before students submit their assignments.

 Text-matching software is enabled for all text-based file submissions.
 Staff are reminded that it is their responsibility to ensure that they are familiar with the use of text-matching software and the interpretation of text-matching originality reports.

 tutorial is available for staff to familiarise themselves with general principles and practices around academic integrity as well as the interpretation of originality reports produced by text-matching software.

 How did your assignment activity go?
 Would you set up the activity differently next time around?
 Do you want to mark differently (eg using an online marking guide)?
 Talk to colleagues and/or your local eLearning support team to